Bear Watching Knight Inlet

-Depending on the time of year, tides and weather we usually leave between 5.00 - 6:00am from the northern part of Vancouver Island near Port McNeill.
+Depending on the time of year, tides and weather we usually leave between 5.00 - 6:00am from the northern part of Vancouver Island either from Port McNeill or Telegraph Cove.

 Normally it takes about 1.5-2 hours by boat to reach the area where we start looking for the coastal grizzly bears.
 In case we see other wildlife such as whales, dolphins or black bears en-route, we will spend time with them, however, we usually endeavour to get to the grizzly bears as fast as we can.

 We may have to spend some time searching for the grizzly bears or simply wait and see.
 During this time we often have a snack.
 Depending on the tides we may have to leave even if we don't find any bears and look for other wildlife and some beautiful scenery in Knight Inlet and return to the bears later.
 We will decide as soon as we know "what's going on".

 We cannot guarantee sightings but so far we have seen bears on 9 out of 10 tours.
 We spend as much time with the bears as possible or requested.
 We will decide together when we are ready to leave the bears behind.

 Depending on wind and weather we may explore some inlets on the way back.
 These inlets are always full of surprises and amazing scenery.

 We will also spend time in the Broughton Archipelago.
 This is where we keep our eyes open for humpback whales, killer whales, minke whales, dolphins, sea lions and bald eagles and we will spend as much time as possible enjoying, watching and photographing the wildlife.